BoltzExchange/boltz-backend/docs/api-v2.md

 ## Examples

 Below are some examples covering the flow of a given swap type from beginning to end, using API v2 and its WebSocket.
-The provided examples are written in [TypeScript](https://www.typescriptlang.org/) and can be run with [Node.js](https://nodejs.org/).

 ## Submarine Swap

 Swap from the Bitcoin mainchain to Lightning.

+{% tabs %}

+{% tab title="Typescript" %}

 ```typescript
 import zkpInit from '@vulpemventures/secp256k1-zkp';